Moment conditions for random coefficient AR($\infty$) under non-negativity assumptions

-We furthermore verify that this last criterion coincides with the classical one \eqref{eq:nqcond} of \cite{Nicholls1982} in the case $\theta=2$ when $p<\infty$, although it is of a very different form.
+We furthermore verify that {the necessary and sufficient condition $ \phi_2(\theta)=\tilde\phi_2(\theta)<0$} coincides with the classical one \eqref{eq:nqcond} of \cite{Nicholls1982} in the case $\theta=2$ when $p<\infty$, although it is of a very different form.
 Indeed our approach uses linearity together with combinatorics on pairs instead of a matrix representation as the one of \cite{Nicholls1982}.
 The equivalence stated in Theorem \ref{th:comparison} extends the classical necessary and sufficient condition \eqref{eq:nqcond} to the stationary solution of the AR($p$) model \eqref{eq:AR_matrix}.

 We mention that our approach also covers models of the form